 PHIL: So here’s my question -

 JOHN: If you say women should preach, you have denied what the Scripture says.

 JOHN: So it’s not that difficult.
-It’s what the Bible says rightly interpreted.
+It’s what the Bible says, rightly interpreted.

+JOHN: It’s not enough just to be together for the gospel.
 I just think a biblical issue is enough.
-Sure, I’m not going to restrict fellowship with people who take a different view of eschatology, different view of baptism, mode, maybe a different view of Old Testament covenants.
-But when people begin to violate Scripture, I’m not talking about different views of Scripture or different interpretations of Scripture...some of them very historic.
-But when they begin to set the Scripture aside, that’s scary.
+Sure, I’m not going to restrict fellowship with people who take a different view of eschatology, different view of baptism mode, maybe a different view of Old Testament covenants.
+But when people begin to violate Scripture - I’m not talking about different views of Scripture or different interpretations of Scripture, some of them very historic, but when they begin to set the Scripture aside, that’s scary.

-JOHN: Rock-star pastors...yeah...yeah.
-I don’t want to be...I don’t want to cut myself off from them...I love these guys and they minister to me and they encourage me and I try to encourage them.
+JOHN: Rock star pastors - yeah.
+I don’t want to be - I don’t want to cut myself off from them, and I love these guys and they minister to me and they encourage me and I try to encourage them.
 But I have a stewardship of young lives.

 I’ll give you an illustration of this.
-I as an elder of a church have to give an account to God, Hebrews 13, for this flock, to make sure that I don’t send them mixed signals about what is okay and what isn’t okay.
+I, as an elder of a church, have to give an account to God, Hebrews 13, for this flock, to make sure that I don’t send them mixed signals about what is okay and what isn’t okay.
 And so sometimes it’s a fine line.
 You want to be broad and loving and gracious where you can be with people who differ.
 But someone who tampers with what is clear in Scripture, that’s a whole different story.
 And I just think there are things coming down that now literally are stylistic ways to overturn basics in Scripture.

 JOHN: So that’s what kind of controls me at some point because I don’t want to send mixed signals.
-I want them to live lives of strong conviction and I have to set a pattern for that.
+I want them to live lives of strong conviction, and I have to set a pattern for that.

-Obviously there are things we can’t be dogmatic about, but we’re not talking about those.
+Obviously, there are things we can’t be dogmatic about, but we’re not talking about those.
 We’re talking about the things that Scripture clearly teaches.

-PHIL: Well thank you for being clear and dogmatic on those things.
+PHIL: Well, thank you for being clear and dogmatic on those things.

-JOHN: Well I want to be clear and I want to be dogmatic when I have a right to be dogmatic.
-And I don’t ever want to give my opinion, I try never to give my opinion.
+JOHN: Well, I want to be clear and I want to be dogmatic when I have a right to be dogmatic.
+And I don’t ever want to give my opinion - I try never to give my opinion.
 One of the lines that Ian Murray put in his book, “MacArthur rarely refers to himself,” and then he says, “as no preacher ever should.”
 I love that line.
 I mean, that is pure English, isn’t it?
-As no preacher ever should.
+“As no preacher ever should.”

-You know, my Dad used to warn me when I was a kid, he said, “Beware of men who are heroes of all their own stories.”
-You know, you just open the book and teach the book but all of the book and truthfully and you take a stand on all its truths.
+You know, my dad used to warn me when I was a kid, he said, “Beware of men who are heroes of all their own stories.”
+You know, you just open the book and teach the book but all of the book and truthfully, and you take a stand on all its truths.
 So - thank you, Phil.